Overview of Multiple Pregnancy

-Multiple pregnancy is a pregnancy with 2 or more fetuses.
-Names for these include the following:
+A multiple pregnancy is a pregnancy with 2 or more fetuses.
+Some names for these are:

-While multiples account for only a small percentage of all births (about 3%), the multiple birth rate is rising.
+Multiples make up only about 3 in 100 births, but the multiple birth rate is rising.
 According to the National Center for Health Statistics, the twin birth rate has risen 70% since 1980.
-It is currently 32.6 per 1,000 live births.
-The birth rate for triplets and other higher-order multiples rose dramatically, but has slowed since 1998.
+It is now 32.6 per 1,000 live births.
+The birth rate for triplets and other higher-order multiples rose dramatically.
+But it has slowed since 1998.

 What causes multiple pregnancy?

-There are many factors related to having a multiple pregnancy.
-Naturally occurring factors include the following:
+Many factors are linked to having a multiple pregnancy.
+Naturally occurring factors are:

 Heredity.
-A family history of multiple pregnancy increases the chances of having twins.
+A family history of multiple pregnancy raises the chances of having twins.

 Older age.
-Women over 30 have a greater chance of multiple conception.
-Many women today are delaying childbearing until later in life.
+Women older than 30 have a greater chance of multiple conception.
+Many women today are waiting to have children until later in life.
 They may have twins as a result.

 High parity.
-Having 1 or more previous pregnancies, especially a multiple pregnancy, increases the chances of having multiples.
+Having 1 or more previous pregnancies, especially a multiple pregnancy, raises the chances of having multiples.

 Race.
 African-American women are more likely to have twins than any other race.
 Asian and Native Americans have the lowest twinning rates.
-White women, especially those over age 35, have the highest rate of higher-order multiple births (triplets or more).
+White women, especially those older than 35, have the highest rate of higher-order multiple births (triplets or more).

-Other factors that have greatly increased the multiple birth rate in recent years include reproductive technologies, including the following:
+Other factors that have greatly raised the multiple birth rate in recent years are reproductive technologies such as:

-Ovulation-stimulating medicines, like clomiphene citrate and follicle stimulating hormone (FSH) help produce many eggs.
+Ovulation-stimulating medicines, such as clomiphene citrate and follicle stimulating hormone (FSH).
+These help produce many eggs.
 If fertilized, they can result in multiple babies.

 Assisted reproductive technologies.
-In vitro fertilization (IVF) and other methods may help couples conceive.
+In vitro fertilization (IVF) and other methods may help couples get pregnant.
 These technologies often use ovulation-stimulating medicines to produce multiple eggs.
-These are then fertilized in the lab and returned to the uterus to develop.
+These are then fertilized in the lab and returned to the uterus to grow.

 How does multiple pregnancy happen?

-Multiple pregnancy usually happens when more than 1 egg is fertilized and implants in the uterus.
+Multiple pregnancy often happens when more than 1 egg is fertilized and implants in the uterus.
 This is called fraternal twinning.
 It can produce boys, girls, or a combination of both.
 Fraternal multiples are simply siblings conceived at the same time.
-However, just as siblings often look alike, fraternal multiples may look very similar.
+But just as siblings often look alike, fraternal multiples may look very similar.
 Fraternal multiples each have a separate placenta and amniotic sac.

-Sometimes, 1 egg is fertilized and then divides into 2 or more embryos.
+Sometimes, 1 egg is fertilized and then splits into 2 or more embryos.
 This is called identical twinning.
-It produces all boys, or all girls.
-Identical multiples are genetically identical.
-They usually look so much alike that even parents have a hard time telling them apart.
-However, these children have different personalities and are distinct individuals.
+It makes all boys, or all girls.
+Identical multiples are genetically the same.
+They often look so much alike that even parents have a hard time telling them apart.
+But these children have different personalities and are distinct people.
 Identical multiples may have individual placentas and amniotic sacs.
 Most share a placenta with separate sacs.
 Rarely, identical twins share 1 placenta and a single amniotic sac.

 Multifetal gestations.
 American College of Obstetricians and Gynecologists